AshridgeTechnologies/elemento/stories/Backlog.md

 ### Priority for usability
 - Runtime error and notification handling
 - Function editing and validation
+- Complex formula editing - auto format on separate lines where it helps eg for nested function calls
 - Inspector Part 2
 - General usability Part 3
 - Preview improvements - screen size, scrolling, etc
 - Search in project - consider Fuse.js

 ### Priority 1
+- More styling options work on SelectInput
+- True False input can be made to be not valid unless checked
 - Check out FedCM change
 - Resizable panels in Editor - https://react-resizable-panels.vercel.app/
 - New datepicker and range picker: https://reactdatepicker.com/